leivermoreno/steam-scraper/README.md

 All commands described below must be run in the project's root.

-### 1. Create jobs database
+### 1. Command utility

-⚠️ Make sure to run it only once before starting the scraping job because purges the database, loosing all jobs state data.
+- #### clean-db-and-output:

+⚠️The following command purge the db and delete the output folder:

+`python command clean-db-and-output`

+- #### extract-apps:

-The database is already provided but if you need to re-create it with up to date steam apps data, just replace the `steamcmd_appid.json` file and run:
+The database is already provided, but if you need to add more apps, use the following command `extract-apps <file_name>`.

+Place the file next to the command module and replace file_name with the name of the file, which can be any text based file that contains steam app urls.
+It's decoded using utf-8 and the regex used to extract app ids is `https://store\.steampowered\.com/app/(\d+)`.
+No duplicates are inserted.

-`python steam_scraping/create_json_db.py`
+`python command extract-apps data.html`

-Jobs have the following fields:
+To gather app urls from multipe files into one file and feed the command above, use:

+`grep -r store.steampowered.com/app *.html > results.txt`

+Use `-r` to search in the current and children dirs.

+Specify the files to search in such as `urls.csv` or `*.html` for all html files, or `*` for all files.

+It'll store the entire lines matching the criteria into `results.txt`.
+Pass it to the command and let it do the work of extracting the app ids.

+The command extract the ids and insert jobs to the db with the following form:

 1. appid
-2. name
+2. status:
-3. status
     - pending: (default)
     - partial: some media content failed to be downloaded/saved
     - complete
     - failed
-4. err_msg: in case of partial or failed
+3. err_msg: in case of partial or failed

 ### 2. Start scraping

+To start scrapping, you must first know what db you're pulling jobs from.
+You can set the db name in settings by modifying `JOBS_DB_NAME`.

+There are two db provided. `JOBS_DB_NAME` is set by default to `small-apps-db.json`, which contains a selection of apps;
+the other db provided is `apps-db.json` that contains almost 160,000 apps.
+Set it to the latter to use the big lis

+To run the scrapper run:

 `scrapy crawl apps`

-The spider scrape jobs marked as pending by default, you can modify this behavior passing arguments to spider:

-- retryfailed=true
-- retrypartial=true
+If you run the scrapper with no arguments (DEFAULT), like above, only jobs marked in db as pending will be taken.

+You can also provide arguments to the spider and modify the default behavior:

+- `retryfailed=true` take jobs marked as 'failed'
+- `retrypartial=true` take jobs marked as 'partial'

-`scrapy crawl apps -a retryfailed=true`
+E.g: `scrapy crawl apps -a retryfailed=true`

 There is also a test mode that randomly picks 100 apps:

 `scrapy crawl apps -a testmode=true`

-Notice that the number of scraped pages may be lower than the number of apps in the db since many app ids are not valid, causing steam redirecting to the homepage.
+Redirect is disabled since many app ids are invalid, causing steam redirecting to the homepage.
+Causing the amount of scrapped apps may be lower than the apps in db.

 ## Storage